Batman: Under the Hood: Plot summary

 A flashback to Batman's early years (post Dick Grayson's retirement as Robin) shows a young Jason Todd attempting to steal the wheels of the Batmobile.
 He becomes the new Robin.
 Years later, after being resurrected from his murder by the Joker due to an overlap of Hypertime-lines, Jason is institutionalized, escapes, and begins living on the streets.
 Ra's al Ghul and his daughter Talia kidnap Jason and hold him in care for a year.
 Ra's takes the trip to his Lazarus Pit.
 Talia pushes Jason into the pit, empowering and unleashing a new, stronger, more violent creature.
 Talia smuggles him out of the estate, giving him a bag containing money, a computer and memories of Batman, the Joker, and Red Hood.
 Jason attempts to reconnect with Batman but his former mentor fights and defeats him.
 Jason reveals the empire he has built for himself as he dons an initial costume identity of the Joker: the "Red Hood".

 Shortly after, the gangster Black Mask controls most of Gotham City's criminal underworld but is being countered by the Red Hood, who then destroys the top floor of Black Mask's fortress with a long-range explosive.
-Black Mask teams up with the Secret Society of Supervillains (Deathstroke, Captain Nazi, Hyena, Count Vertigo) to combat Red Hood.
+Black Mask teams up with the Secret Society of Super Villains (Deathstroke, Captain Nazi, Hyena, and Count Vertigo) to combat Red Hood.
 Batman and Red Hood defeat Black Mask's villains but end on bad terms due to Red Hood's deadly tactics.

 Alfred receives a package with a lock of green hair and a note from Jason asking for Batman to meet him.
 Black Mask calls a meeting of his top associates and murders them under the eye of Red Hood.
 Black Mask and Red Hood fight and Batman arrives just as Red Hood is stabbed in the heart.
-Removing Red Hood's helmet, Black Mask sees that it isn't Jason Todd.
+Removing Red Hood's helmet, Black Mask sees that it is not Jason Todd.
 Batman traps Black Mask and goes to meet Jason.

 Jason has kidnapped and savagely beats the Joker, who laughs maniacally until falling silent when Jason says he sees through his crazy act.
 Batman enters and their brief fight is interrupted when a bomb is dropped on Blüdhaven by the Society, where Dick Grayson now fights crime as Nightwing.
 Jason tosses a gun to Batman and points his own gun at the Joker's head, saying that Batman must either kill Jason, or let Jason kill the Joker on a count of three.
 At the last half-second, Batman throws a batarang at Jason.
 The Joker triggers explosives throughout the building.

-Film

-The storyline was adapted to an animated film called Batman: Under the Red Hood.
+Batman and the Joker survive the blast, and Jason escapes.